Faizan-26/Netflix_Household_fix/readme.md

 - **Supported Sites**: All Netflix pages (netflix.com)
 - **Browser**: Chrome with Manifest V3 support
+- **Content Script**: Runs at document_start for earliest possible injection
+- **Request Types**: Blocks both XMLHttpRequest and Fetch API calls
-- **Operation**: Works automatically on all Netflix sections including home, browse, watch, search, profiles, and settings
+- **Operation**: Works on first page loads, refreshes, navigation, and SPA routing

 ## Troubleshooting

 ### Extension Not Working

 1. Verify the extension is enabled in the popup interface
-2. Refresh the Netflix page
+2. Reload the extension from `chrome://extensions/` (click the refresh icon)
+3. Open a fresh Netflix tab (not just refresh - open new tab and go to netflix.com)
+4. Check that both `background.js` and `injector.js` files are present
-3. Ensure you are on a Netflix page (netflix.com)
+5. Ensure you are on a Netflix page (netflix.com)
-4. Try disabling and re-enabling the extension

 ### Status Shows "Loading" or "Disabled"